The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Introduction

 \section{Introduction}

-\IEEEPARstart{N}itrogen is an essential plant nutrient and is vital for plant growth and development.
+Nitrogen is an essential plant nutrient and is vital for plant growth and development.
 The application of N fertilizers has revolutionized farming, increasing crop yields and food production to meet the nutritional needs of billions of people.
 It is estimated that global nitrogen fertilizer demand was 110 Million Tonnes (MT) in 2015 and is projected to be 120 MT in 2020, costing farmers over \$100 billion per year \cite{FAO2017World,Good2018Toward}.
 Optimal application of N fertilizers enhances soil fertility and increases crop yields.
-On the other hand, excessive N inputs are costly for farmers but do not deliver any additional yield benefits, instead of resulting in pollution of natural ecosystems, increases in emissions of the potent greenhouse gas, nitrous oxide, and reductions in biodiversity \cite{Berger2020Crop,Wang2011Excessive}.
-Wheat crops invariably require fertilizer to grow optimally and are one of the worldwide staple foods and the world's most commonly consumed cereal grain.
-About 35\%-40\% of the global population depend on wheat as their major food crop.
-In 2020, the world wheat land area is estimated at around 199 million ha, grown on more land than any other food crop\cite{Knoema2021Wheat}.
-Accurate monitoring of the N status in wheat informs farmer decisions on nitrogen fertilizer application rates and timing and is therefore crucial for the economic and environmental sustainability of cropping systems to support a secure food supply chain.
+On the other hand, excessive N inputs are costly for farmers but do not deliver any additional yield benefits, instead resulting in the pollution of natural ecosystems, increases in emissions of the potent greenhouse gas, nitrous oxide, and reductions in biodiversity \cite{Berger2020Crop,Wang2011Excessive}.
+Wheat crops invariably require fertilizer to grow optimally, are the world’s most commonly consumed cereal grain, and one of the worldwide staple foods.
+About 35\%-40\% of the global population depend on wheat as their major food crop\cite{Knoema2021Wheat}.
+Accurate monitoring of the N status in wheat informs farmer decisions on nitrogen fertilizer application rates and timing.
+It therefore crucial for the economic and environmental sustainability of cropping systems to support a secure food supply chain.